IPP Policy Brief n°45 - September 2019Female Role Models: are they effective at encouraging girls to study science?

 All things being equal, girls are half as likely as boys to choose a scientific field of study

 The taxation and social security systems, because of differences in life situations and behaviours, can also be sources of gender inequality.
-For example, family rights in the current pension system do not compensate women for their career hazards, and the organisation of social time, especially school hours, influences job offers for women and potentially aggravates inequality in the labour market.
+For example, family rights in the current pension system do not compensate women for their career hazards, and the organisation of social time, especially school hours, influences women’s labor supply and potentially aggravates inequality in the labour market.

 Policy options and their effectiveness